 Prince allegedly wrote the song inspired by the 3121 address of the house, in the week he hired it, so it is likely an early version of the song was recorded in October 2004.

 Prince wore a jacket with the "3121" logo (as on the album cover) when performing at the 36th NAACP Image Awards on 19 March 2005, and his rented mansion in Los Angeles at the time was at 3121 Antelo Rd., the address of which inspired the track’s title.
 It was included as the first track on a late 2005 configuration of 3121, where it remained for release.

-Of note is that the intro of 3121 contains some disguised spoken words that say "From the lotus flower..." and are also used on ...Back 2 The Lotus (although not on From The Lotus...).
-Prince also ends the song stating "It’s going down... like the wall of Berlin", all referring to songs recorded during the same session.
+Of note is that the intro of 3121 contains some disguised spoken words that say "From the lotus flower..." also used on ...Back 2 The Lotus (although not on From The Lotus...) and ends with the phrase "It’s going down y'all, like the wall of Berlin", all referring to songs recorded during the same session.

 The "wall of Berlin" is a reference to the Berlin Wall, which divided the cities of West Berlin and East Berlin (and the countries of West Germany and East Germany, respectively) until its fall in 1989.